About the Fund

 - £2,100 if your business premises has a rateable value of £51,001 or above

-Once you have applied, if approved you will not need to re-apply if restrictions are extended beyond four weeks.
+Once you have applied, you will not need to re-apply if restrictions are extended beyond four weeks.
 When restrictions end, any final payment in arrears may be adjusted to reflect the duration of the restrictions to the nearest week.

 The Strategic Framework Business Fund is administered by Argyll and Bute Council for businesses based or headquartered in Argyll and Bute.
 The criteria for the fund have been set by the Scottish Government and the Council does not have any discretion to vary from them.